andriesfilmer/gtd/cheatsheets/vim.md

     "ap                                " Past selected text form register 'a' ctrl-ra                            " Past register a (in insert mode)

+## Completions (insert mode)
+    Ctrl-p                             " Completion for all (back) words from this file, other open files and registers.
+    Ctrl-n                             " Completion for all (forward) words from this file, other open files and registers.
+    Ctrl-x + Ctr-]                     " Completion for tags Ctrl-x + Ctr-f                     " Completion for filenames Ctrl-x + Ctr-l                     " Completion for lines Ctrl-x + Ctr-o                     " Completion for methods (omnifunction must be on)

 ## Search in file
     /regexp                            " Searches forwards for regexp, ? reverses direction n                                  " Repeat search, N reverses direction